-Painting rooms or items in your home is already a complex project on a basic level, but painting certain surfaces can be even more complicated.
-Wood surfaces require some extra steps before painting to ensure a smooth and clean looking paint job.
+Painting rooms or items in your home is already a complicated project on a basic level, but painting certain surfaces can be even more complex.
+Wood surfaces, for example, require some additional steps before painting to ensure a smooth and clean-looking paint job.

 Preparing your workspace

-The first step in preparing for a big painting job is to prep your workspace.
-If you’re painting a wooden wall, baseboards, or moldings, you’ll need to tape off the area so that the paint doesn’t drip or seep onto areas you do not intend to paint.
+Step 1: If you’re painting a wooden wall, baseboards, or moldings, you’ll need to tape off the area so that the paint doesn’t drip or seep onto areas you did not intend to paint.

-Whether you’re painting walls, trim, or a piece of furniture, you’ll need to lay down protective tarps to protect your floors from paint drippings and splatters.
-If you’re painting an item or a piece of furniture, it’s recommended first to lay down a plastic tarp or sheet, followed by a canvas or paper covering, which will minimize slipping during the painting process.
+Step 3: If you’re painting a piece of furniture or other individual item, it’s recommended first to lay down a plastic tarp or sheet, followed by a canvas or paper covering, which will minimize slipping during the painting process.

 Many steps in the process of prepping wood for painting pose risks to your eyes, skin, and even your lungs.
 Be sure you have adequate protective gear like eye and ear protection, a respirator mask, and rubber gloves to protect your skin against irritants.

-How to prep wood for paint
+Is it necessary to prep wood for paint?

 A common mistake among new painters is to go straight to adding the first layer of paint to the wood.
 Wooden materials are a bit finicky, and if the wood is not properly prepped before painting, the paint will quickly separate from the wood and begin peeling off.
 To ensure a long life for your new coat of paint, prep your wood with the following steps.